Fultondale, Alabama: Education

 Fultondale is served by Jefferson County Schools.
 Fultondale High School is located on Carson Road on the northeast side of the city.
 Fultondale Elementary School serves grades PreK-6th grade and is located on the southern end of the city off of US Highway 31.
 In 2020, it was announced that Fultondale High School will get a new building and the Jefferson County International Baccalaureate School will move to the current high school location once renovations are completed.
 The school is nicknamed the Wildcats (and Junior Wildcats) and both schools' colors are orange and navy blue.

-Colonial Promenade Fultondale

-The development is a project of Colonial Properties and a portion opened in the fall of 2007.
-Target is the anchor tenant in the development along with Books-A-Million.
-Target features a Starbucks and Books-A-Million a Joe Muggs.
-Ashley Furniture HomeStores is located at the southern end of the shopping complex.
-Phase II of the Promenade opened in the fall of 2008 with a JCPenney, rue21 and Ross Dress For Less.
-Additionally, there are several restaurants in and around this development including: Chili's, Stix (Japanese), Logan's Roadhouse, and Full Moon BBQ.
-Mugshots Grill and Bar has announced it will be opening its Fultondale location in August 2020 at the site of the former Wintzell's.

 Retail and commercial

 Due to difficult topography, for many years Fultondale was limited in its ability to grow.
 However, as technology improved, the ability to convert what had been difficult to unusable land for retail and commercial purposes improved.
-Besides the retail development of Colonial Promenade, other retail development nearby includes Lowe's and various chain restaurants such as O'Charley's and Outback Steakhouse.
+The Colonial Promenade Fultondale development was a project of Colonial Properties and the first portion opened in the fall of 2007.
+It is home to many large as well as small retailers, shops and restaurants.
+Besides the retail development of Colonial Promenade, other retail development nearby includes various chain restaurants and large retailers.
 Other older, more mature business establishments line US 31 in the center of the community including supermarkets, casual fast food, banks, a bowling alley and skating rink.